ADVANTECH-Corp/EI-Agent/README.md

-# WISE-PaaS-2.0-WISEAgent
+# WISE-PaaS-2.0 EI-Agent
-WISEAgent framework for WISE-PaaS 2.0 server.
+EI-Agent framework for WISE-PaaS 2.0.

 ## DESCRIPTION
 ----

-WISE Agnet – a software development framework to communicate between device and WISE-PaaS 2.0 Server.
+EI-Agnet – a software development framework to communicate between device and WISE-PaaS 2.0 Server.
-Advantech provides a software development framework to communicate and exchange information between a device and WISE-PaaS 2.0 Server, called a WISE Agent framework.
+Advantech provides a software development framework to communicate and exchange information between a device and WISE-PaaS 2.0 Server, called a EI-Agent framework.
-The WISE Agent framework provides a rich set of user-friendly, intelligent and integrated interfaces, which speeds development, enhances security and makes agent application easier and simpler to communicate with WISE-PaaS 2.0 Server.
+The EI-Agent framework provides a rich set of user-friendly, intelligent and integrated interfaces, which speeds development, enhances security and makes agent application easier and simpler to communicate with WISE-PaaS 2.0 Server.
 The framework has three benefits:

 Standardization - The communication protocol is based on the MQTT protocol to communicate and exchange data with WISE-PaaS 2.0 Server.
 The IoT sensor data report format is following the IPSO Spec. in JSON format.
 Portability - Whole framework is written in C language and follow the ANSI C Standard, that C compilers are available for most systems and are often the first compiler provided for a new system.
-Scalability - The WISE Agent Framework is functional partitioning into discrete scalable, reusable modules, and plug & playable.
+Scalability - The EI-Agent Framework is functional partitioning into discrete scalable, reusable modules, and plug & playable.

 For scalability, Advantech implements several Software Modules to access sensor data or control target device, we called Plugins (or Handlers we called before).